Skip to main content Skip to main navigation Skip to search

 H5 bird flu can enter the country in uncontrolled ways, such as the migration of infected wild birds.
 Indigenous rangers have on-ground presence and traditional knowledge of Country, which can enhance their ability to detect and respond.

-See more on the Indigenous Ranger Biosecurity Program
+See more on the Indigenous Ranger Biosecurity Program.

-Preparing our wildlife
+Preparing our native species

 Australia’s border measures